This post may contain affiliate links. Please read our disclosure policy.

 I have a basic formula for making a classic, never-fail, classic cheesecake, and it's always served me well.
 For this recipe, I essentially doubled it:

 In this recipe, since the cake is sliced into 1-inch square bites, it must be quite firm without being overbaked.
-So I depart a bit from my usual formula and add 2 tablespoons of cornstarch to help stabilize the cake.
-It doesn't affect the flavor at all, just the texture a bit for the better when making mini bites.
+That's why we add 2 tablespoons of cornstarch to help stabilize the cake.

 These bites are creamy, sweet and delicious on their own.
 They're amazing party food just as they are, without any chocolate.
 But if you're game, you can really level them up with a simple chocolate coating.